 This August, Facebook said it was open-sourcing its efforts for developers to further develop its Computer Vision tech.
 The post by FB research scientist Piotr Dollar posted this image to explain the difference between human and computer vision.

-Here’s a quick look at this emerging tech and its current uses:
+Here’s a quick look at Computer Vision emerging tech and its current uses:

-- Computer Vision or Machine Vision’s main role is to determine whether or not data in an image consists of some specific object or activity.
-Algorithms are used to automatically analyze images and extract information
+- Computer Vision’s main role is to determine whether an image contains a certain object.
+Algorithms automatically analyze images and extract information

-- While a lot work’s been done to apply computer vision techniques to extract info from video, automated computer vision is not yet reliable enough to detect anomalies or track objects.
+- Automated computer vision is not yet reliable enough to detect anomalies or track objects.
 Hence, in such cases, humans are still in the analysis loop to assess the situation

 - Certain global companies including e-commerce sites have already started using image analysis in their predictive analytics efforts to forecast what their customers will want next

-- One field where Computer Vision is being used is for improving the results of Internet search engines, since this tech can contextualize images in searches.
-Which means it can tag and identify objects, and even the settings in your uploaded photographs
+- Computer Vision can improve Internet search engine results.
+The technology can contextualize images in searches.
+This means it can tag and identify objects, and even the settings in your uploaded photographs

-- Facial recognition techniques used by social networks and other companies for tagging people in photographs is based on CV.
-Facebook has taken this tech to such a level that it can, with its facial recognition software, identify a person even if his/her face was covered up
+- Facial recognition techniques used by social networks and other companies for tagging people in photographs are based on CVs (computer vision).
+Facebook has developed this technology to identify someone even if that person’s face was covered up

-- The applications of CV include augmented reality, biometrics, face recognition, gesture analytics and robotics
+- The applications of CV (computer vision ) include augmented reality, biometrics, face recognition, gesture analytics, and robotics

-- There are developers about to release search engines for image sharing services such as Instagram that will sift through and make sense of the data from the stream of photos uploaded by millions of users
+- Developers are about to release search engines for image sharing services such as Instagram that will sift through and make sense of the data from the stream of photos uploaded by millions of users

-- Some IT companies like Microsoft, for example, which has a Cognitive Services division, offer APIs to help anybody extract rich information from images in order to categorize and process visual data
+- Some IT companies like Microsoft, for example, which has a Cognitive Services division.
+This division offer APIs to help users extract rich information from images to categorize and process visual data.

-- A few retailers in the UK and the US have started using Computer Vision to help potential customers to virtually “try out” furniture and wallpapers within their own room before placing an order.
+- Retailers in the UK and the US have started using Computer Vision to let customers “try out” furniture and wallpaper in their own room before buying.